mastrof/MicrobeAgents.jl/docs/src/index.md

 # MicrobeAgents.jl

-MicrobeAgents.jl is a Julia framework for agent-based simulations of bacterial behavior, built on the amazing [Agents.jl](https://github.com/JuliaDynamics/Agents.jl).
+MicrobeAgents.jl is a Julia framework for agent-based simulations of bacterial motility and chemotaxis, built on the amazing [Agents.jl](https://github.com/JuliaDynamics/Agents.jl).

 ## Features
 - Runs in 1, 2 and 3 spatial dimensions.